 If the merchandise is for the student members of the organization, the vendor will not have to pay royalties on the items.
 This should be reflected in the price to the organization.
 If the merchandise is for resale, even as a fund-raiser for charity, royalties will need to be paid.

 In order for a business–which includes individuals–to make a commercial use of the University’s name or any of its other marks, that business must have permission to do so.
-Permission must be acquired either by a formal contract with the University or by obtaining a license through the University’s licensing agent, The Collegiate Licensing Company.
+Permission must be acquired either by a formal contract with the University or by obtaining a license through the University’s licensing agent, IMG College Licensing.
 Contractual permissions are specialized and are negotiated through the University’s attorneys, and therefore are not covered on this website.

-The University directs The Collegiate Licensing Company (CLC) to contract with a limited number of producers in order to make goods bearing University marks available for retail sale to the public.
-CLC issues licensing agreements for a limited number of suppliers in each of a broad range of merchandise categories.
+The University directs IMG College Licensing (IMG) to contract with a limited number of producers in order to make goods bearing University marks available for retail sale to the public.
+IMG issues licensing agreements for a limited number of suppliers in each of a broad range of merchandise categories.
 Both the business and the individual products that business produces must be approved in advance and in writing; when so approved the business becomes a “Licensee” and the individual products become “Licensed Products.”

-The University, also through CLC, licenses on a very restricted basis the promotional use of University marks.
+The University, also through IMG, licenses on a very restricted basis the promotional use of University marks.

 The normal steps in obtaining a license include the following:

 - A preliminary assessment, first, of the ability of the business to produce and distribute goods in accordance with University expectations; and second, of the market demand and competition levels for the envisioned goods;